-Federal law requires U.S. employers have Safety Data Sheets, or SDS, in the workplace for the specific chemicals they use.
+Federal law requires U.S. employers have Safety Data Sheets, or SDS and MSDS, in the workplace for the specific chemicals they use.
 The purpose of an SDS is to provide employees and emergency workers with detailed safety information and proper handling instructions.

 OSHA also requires secondary container labels when chemicals are diluted or transferred into a different container.
 These labels must identify the chemical and appropriate hazard warnings.
 Preprinted labels for your secondary containers are available free of charge.
 Learn More

 Two Ways to Find an SDS/MSDS:

 You will need the product name or HD Supply part number (found on your invoice or packing list).

 To find and print an SDS: